Traveling Safely With Your Adult Dog: Tips And Tricks

 Recognizing signs of distress or illness

 During travel, it's essential to monitor your dog closely for any signs of distress or illness.
-These may include excessive panting, vomiting, , lethargy, or any unusual behavior.
+These may include excessive panting, vomiting, diarrhea, lethargy, or any unusual behavior.
 If you notice any concerning symptoms, it's important to seek veterinary attention promptly to address the issue and ensure your dog's well-being.

 Maintaining Routine and Familiarity